Chart Color Schemes

 Coolah faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
 The rate of private health cover is very low at approximately 48% of the total population (~799 people), compared to the national average of 55.3%.

-The most common medical conditions in the area are arthritis, impacting 10.0% of residents, and asthma, impacting 8.5%.
-A total of 62.7% of residents declared themselves completely clear of medical ailments, compared to 64.1% across Rest of NSW.
+The most common medical conditions are arthritis and asthma, impacting 10.0 and 8.5% of residents respectively.
+62.7% of residents declare themselves completely clear of medical ailments, compared to 64.1% across Rest of NSW.
 As of 2021, the area has 27.1% of residents aged 65 and over (451 people), which is higher than the 19.5% in Rest of NSW.
 Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health